 Dr. Meredith (Walker) Anderson’s research spans Public Policy, Public Administration and Race and Ethnicity.
 Specifically, her work explores how representation, intersectionality, and equity influence policy outcomes, particularly for minority students.
-Her recent publications and working papers examine the relationship between representation and teenage pregnancy outcomes, managerial strategies of minority principals, insights and challenges in empirical work in government, and assess the influence of intersectional representation on African American male student tracking.
+Her recent publications and working papers examine African American parents, leaders and students' perspectives on K-12 education, the relationship between representation and teenage pregnancy outcomes, managerial strategies of minority principals, insights and challenges in empirical work in government, and assess the influence of intersectional representation on African American male student tracking.

-Dr. Anderson is currently a Senior Research Associate at the Frederick D. Patterson Research Institute (FDPRI) at the UNCF.
-In this role she supports the K-12 research activities of the Advocacy division and FDPRI through design and management of empirical research endeavors related to K-12 education reform efforts for African American students, advises on findings, and makes recommendations for policy, program and development decision-making.
+Dr. Anderson is currently a Senior Research Associate for the K-12 Advocacy team and the Frederick D. Patterson Research Institute (FDPRI) at the UNCF.
+In this role she leads the K-12 research activities of the Advocacy Division and FDPRI through design and management of empirical research endeavors related to K-12 education reform efforts for African American students, advises on findings, and makes recommendations for policy, program and development decision-making.